Is there a 403b early withdrawal penalty? (with photo)

 Those who retire before age 55 are eligible for 403b early termination without penalty, but the plan owner must consent to a substantially matching periodic payment program (SEPP).
 Under this program, the owner will receive a series of payments that must continue until he turns 59.5.
 If the owner is under five years of age 59.5, he must continue payments for five years from the start date.

-See also What is equity participation?
+See also What is estimated income? (with photo)

 Another option for a penalty-free 403b early withdrawal is to take out a loan.
 Fund owners should consult a financial or tax professional before applying for a loan from a 403b fund, as there are some risks associated with loans.
 Most 403b early retirement loans must be paid back within five years.
 The exception is if the loan is used to pay off a home, then the homeowner has 30 years to pay off the loan.
 Taking out a loan will decrease the amount of money accumulated until retirement, since the amount of the loan does not count towards the base amount on which the interest is calculated.
 If the homeowner defaults on the loan, the loan balance will be assessed a 10% penalty rate.